10ochka/Advent-of-Code-2025/README.md

 # Day 5
 ### Part 1
-Wow, first application o dynamic arrays (not including use of string buffer)!
+Wow, first application of dynamic arrays (not including use of string buffer)!
 ### Part 2
 It was a pretty hard task to correctly merge ranges.
+Like mentally unroll doubly nested `for` loop.